LustHeart/mana-gen-incremental/README.md

 - This game may also contain errors due to lack of coding experience

+- This game uses a mobile phone to write all the code

 [Update information and upcoming features is written in changelog]